About the Court

-- In certain tax disputes involving $50,000 or less, taxpayers may elect to have their case conducted under the Court's simplified small tax case procedure.
+- In certain tax disputes involving $50,000 or less, taxpayers may elect to have their case conducted under the Court's simplified small tax case procedure, i.e. "S" case.
 Trials in small tax cases generally are less formal and result in a speedier disposition.
 However, decisions entered pursuant to small tax case procedures are not appealable.

-- what to do to pass the admissions exam
+- what to do to study to pass the non-attorney exam

 - what to do during trial proceedings